-Through its Diversity Strategy, and led by our Diversity Working Group, we aim to develop an inclusive culture, raise general awareness of diversity within the public relations industry and to increase the number of public relations practitioners from all backgrounds.
+Our Diversity Strategy, led by our Diversity Working Group, aims to develop an inclusive culture, raise general awareness of diversity within the public relations industry and increase the number of public relations practitioners from all backgrounds.

 - 10 October 2013

 Public relations professionals to discuss the business case for diversity